andkrau/NuanceResurrection/Readme.txt

 to freeze unexpectedly later on.
 Play around with compiler options to determine the best setting for a particular program.
 The T3KCompilerHack option must be enabled in order for T3K to avoid crashing during level selection, even if compiler optimizations are disabled.
+NOTE: This hack does not seem to work anymore on nowadays systems, so please use the recommendation in GameCompatibility.txt instead

 Pixel shader issues:

 The current pixel shader only fully supports pixel mode 2 (16-bit, no Z-buffer) & 4 (32-bit, no Z-buffer).
 Others partially fall back to the CPU.

 Speed issues: